-Cameron, who led his Conservative Party back to office as part of a coalition government after 13 years out of power, risks another year of stagnation and giving his opponents and open goal to aim at.
+Cameron, who led his Conservative Party back to office as part of a coalition government after 13 years out of power, risks another year of stagnation and giving his opponents an open goal to aim at.

-"The medicine is not working so the Chancellor says increase the dose - that's crazy economics.
+"The medicine is not working, so the Chancellor says increase the dose - that's crazy economics.
 It is like an 18th-century doctor bleeding a patient as they get sicker and sicker," said Ed Balls, the party's main spokesman on finance issues.

 But people close to Britain's most powerful two politicians say they are completely aligned.
 Osborne led Cameron's bid for leadership of the Conservatives and ran the 2010 election campaign.
-There is little or no chance of him being sacrificed or being forced into a humiliating policy U-turn which would wreck his career.
+There is little or no chance of him being sacrificed or being forced into a humiliating policy U-turn that would wreck his career.

 "Osborne has lots of critics, both inside and outside the party, who are now going to be emboldened by this, but there is no coherent alternative," said Tim Montgomerie, editor of the influential ConservativeHome website.